Transform Your Neovim into an IDE: A Step-by-Step Guide

 dependencies = { "rafamadriz/friendly-snippets" },

--- use a release tag to download pre-built binaries
+-- Use a release tag to download pre-built binaries

 version = "*",